NAHMA 2013 Affordable Housing Vanguard Award Winners

 Five Affordable Housing Providers Honored in Four Categories

-June 7, 2010, Alexandria, VA – The National Affordable Housing Management Association (NAHMA) is pleased to announce the winners of its first annual Affordable Housing Vanguard Awards, which were created to recognize newly developed affordable multifamily housing communities that showcase quality design and financing through their development.
+June 5, 2013, Alexandria, VA – The National Affordable Housing Management Association (NAHMA) is pleased to announce the winners of its fourth annual Affordable Housing Vanguard Awards, which were created to recognize newly developed or significantly rehabbed affordable multifamily housing communities that showcase quality design and financing.

-The Vanguard Awards celebrate success in the multifamily affordable housing industry by recognizing and benchmarking new, quality, multifamily affordable housing development.
+The Vanguard Awards celebrate success in the multifamily affordable housing industry by recognizing and benchmarking new, quality, multifamily affordable housing development or significant rehab.
 The award –

 - Pays tribute to developers of high-quality affordable housing;